jamielsmith1118/miniproject1JamieSmith/README.md

 ## Description

-Users of this project will be able to create charts of the closing prices of their favorite stocks over the last 10 trading days.
-The program will look up the stocks entered into the "mystocks" variable and present the closing price in a graph, which is saved in a directory named charts.
-If the charts directory is not previously created, the program will create it before saving the graphs.
+This program allows users to generate charts of the closing prices of their chosen stocks over the last 10 trading days.
+When the program runs, it looks up each stock ticker listed in the stocks file, retrieves the closing price data, and creates a graph for each stock.
+The graphs are saved in a folder named charts, which the program will automatically create if it does not already exist.
+The current stock tickers included in the program are:
+- Tesla - TSLA
+- Google - GOOG
+- Microsoft - MSFT
+- Palantir Technologies, Inc. - PLTR
+- Nvidia - NVDA

 ## Getting Started

 ### Dependencies